imhuaweizhu/data-structure-and-algorithms/README.md

 ## A Data structure is composed of
 from https://en.wikipedia.org/wiki/Data_structure

-1. A collection of data items.
+1. A collection of data items: the elements can be Homogeneous or heterogeneous; Unordered or ordered; Linear, Hierarchical, Networked, or Non-Positional
 2. The relationships among the data items.
 3. The operations that can be applied to the data structure.